ray-print/rambling-harmonicas-blackjack/readme.md

 //Checked exceptions -- IOException and NoRecommendationException Action optimalAction = myStrategy.findBestAction(myState, theRules, myShoe);
 ```
+The Javadocs in the State class have more information about how to play through a hand.

-## Status
+## Capabilities
 Results of this calculator matched those of other blackjack calculators, apart from split results (which tend to vary from calculator to calculator).
-If you find any discrepancy between the results here and those of other calculators, please let me know which results don't match.
-(Note this project is in alpha because of the shoddy state of testing and project organization, so if you are in need of reliable results you should go to the tried-and-true calculators.)
+If you find any discrepancy between the results here and those of other calculators, please file an issue.
-The project's API is usable, but the code needs clean-up.

 Supported rule sets include:
 * 1-8 decks